code-423n4/2023-05-venus/README.md

 - Starts May 05, 2023 20:00 UTC
 - Ends May 12, 20:00 UTC

+## Automated Findings / Publicly Known Issues

+Automated findings output for the contest can be found [here](add link to report) within 24 hours of contest opening.

+*Note for C4 wardens: Anything included in the automated findings output is considered a publicly known issue and is ineligible for awards.*

 # Overview

 [Venus](https://app.venus.io) is a decentralized finance (DeFi) algorithmic money market protocol on BNB Chain.